Towards relativistic generalization of collapse models: Energy rate

 and then integrating over space, i.e.~$\z$.
-In doing so, the first and the last terms on the RHS of Eq.~\eqref{eq.mean.master} vanish, as the freely evolved Hamiltonian is a conserved quantity with $\D/\D z^0 \int\D\z\,\hat{\mathcal H}^{(0)}(z)=0$.
+In doing so, the first and last term on the RHS of Eq.~\eqref{eq.mean.master} vanish, as the freely evolved Hamiltonian is a conserved quantity with $\D/\D z^0 \int\D\z\,\hat{\mathcal H}^{(0)}(z)=0$.
 Therefore, we have